b2lie/stackersnatch/README.md

 This was also my *first-ever react project*, so I dove headfirst into learning it while building this simulation from scratch.

-**My goal?**
-Help players see how a PDA works, using a game-like interface to make the concept easier to understand and way more engaging.
+My goal was to help players see how a PDA works, using a game-like interface to make the concept easier to understand and way more engaging.

 <br/>